How to Dispose of Wood: Sustainable and Safe Methods

 4. Share it

-Depending on the state of the wood, putting it out on the sidewalk with a “Free Wood” sign may solve the dilemma.
+Depending on the condition of the wood, one straightforward solution I’ve personally used is to place it on the sidewalk with a “Free Wood” sign.

 You can also post an ad on a classified site offering free lumber.
 You wouldn’t believe so many people can make something valuable out of something worthless.